Blue Jays' Cavan Biggio: Retreats to bench

-Biggio is out of the lineup for Wednesday's game against the Orioles.
+Biggio is out of the lineup for Sunday's game against the Yankees.

-Biggio will take a seat after he went 6-for-20 with three extra-base hits, four walks, three runs and two RBI while starting in each of the Jays' last six games.
-The 27-year-old has looked far better with Toronto following his May 26 call-up from Triple-A than he did earlier in the campaign, but he still looks to be stuck in a utility role with Vladimir Guerrero, Santiago Espinal, Bo Bichette and Matt Chapman locked in as the Jays' everyday infielders.
+Biggio will head to the bench after going hitless in 10 at-bats while starting each of the past three contests.
+Until the Blue Jays bring Danny Jansen (finger) back from the 10-day injured list, Biggio, Gabriel Moreno and Raimel Tapia look like they'll have to battle for one spot in Toronto's everyday lineup.

 More News